Budgeting

 The Final 20 Percent Should Go to Savings

-And finally, allocate twenty percent of your take-home household income should to saving for your money goals.
+And finally, allocate twenty percent of your take-home household income to saving for your money goals.
 Here are a few examples of what those goals may look like:

 How To Get Started With a Percentage Budget